 In Finland and Estonia (both countries in Northern Europe), February 14th is less about romance and more about friendship.
 In fact, these countries celebrate Friend’s Day rather than Valentine’s Day.
-During this holiday, people exchange cards and small gifts with their friends.
+During this holiday, people exchange cards such as the Lots of Love Pop Up Card and small gifts with their friends.

 The country of Wales, which is part of Great Britain, has its own version of Valentine’s Day.
 On January 25th, the Welsh people celebrate St. Dwynwen’s Day.
 For centuries, men gave women a ‘love spoon’ as a token of their affection.
 These wooden spoons were carved by the men and had elaborate designs on the handle.
 Today, love spoons remain a popular gift on St. Dwynwen’s Day and are even available in chocolate along with other Valentine's day gifts for women.